 The ground between the Vijay Stambha and the Smadishwara temple surrounded by two ornate gates.
 One each in South and East is Jauhar Sthala or the place where the queens of Mewar conducted Jauhar.

 The first Jauhar was done by Rani Padmavati after the attack of Alauddin Khilji in 13th CE.
 Another was done was Rani Karnavati during the times of Akbar and a third one is also recorded in the history.
 Each time there were thousands of women and children who jumped into the fire and immolated themselves.
-Choosing death over losing their honour to the invading armies.
+Choosing death over losing their honor to the invading armies.

 Today it looks like a plain ground filled with tourists going from one spot to another.
 But I was told that in those days it was a hollow cavity in which flames used to be lit and women jumped from high walls.
 You go through a multitude of emotions when you stand on that ground – you feel the courage of so many women to embrace fire, you feel sick at the circumstances that lead to such mass sacrifice.
 And you feel lucky that you live in the times that give you far more choices and freedom.